SamWilso/SAFE_Official/README.md

-# SAFE_Official
+# SAFE: Sensitivity-Aware Features for Out-of-Distribution Object Detection
-Official repository for the ICCV2023 paper SAFE: Sensitivity-Aware Features for Out-of-Distribution Object Detection
+This repository is still under construction, please check back closer to the date of ICCV 2023.